Mithabel

 Mithabel is a village in Gorakhpur district of the north-eastern part of the Indian state of Uttar Pradesh, India.
 It is close to the Nepal border.
 It has a 1000-years-old history.
 There are several accounts on the existence of this village however its ancestry can be traced back to the 18th century.
 According to 2011 Census, it has a population of 6965 according to 2011 census.
 Maximum people in village works in sugar factory.
 Approximately 2 or 3 member in one family worked in sugar factory.
-Manjeet dubey who is famous social worker was born here.

 Brahmapur, another village nearby, is closely related to Mithabel.
 It is home to an ancient temple of a "Bramha", Shri Visheshwar Baba, who is one of the ancestors of the inhabitants of this village.
 There is an old story about this temple and its creation.
 Baba is considered a deity and a holy figure.
 The temple has long been a center of devotion for not only the inhabitants of this village but also the ones nearby.